 When you come to the appointment I will chart your ailments – when they began, where they are felt) and I will listen to different pulses.
 I will make a diagnosis based on the principals of Chinese Medicine and treat you accordingly.

-During the acupuncture treatment you can lie or sit.
+During the acupuncture treatment you can lay on your back/side or sit.
 Sometimes the needles or acupoints can be heated with moxibustion or gua-sha can be used.

 How the treatment is felt